 Co-hosted with UCSF University Relations, this hands-on practical workshop offered something for everyone, from the new user who's always wondered what Twitter is all about, to the seasoned tweeter.
-Prepare to share your pictures and experiences at the April 22 March for Science in Washington and sattelite march in San Francisco.
+The workshop also prepared attendees to at the April 22 March for Science in Washington and sattelite march in San Francisco.
 Watch Twitter for Science on YouTube.

 "Stand Up for Science" Teach-In and Rally

-UCSF will “Stand Up for Science” in solidarity with other members of the academic and scientific communities with a teach-in and rally on the morning of Saturday, April 22 — the same day as the March for Science in Washington and sattelite march in San Francisco.
-The teach-in will feature UCSF faculty members who have pursued research that has clashed with political sentiments.
-Immediately after the teach-in, join the Bay Area life sciences community in speaking out for our shared values of diversity and inclusion in advancing scientific discovery.
-Co-hosted by UCSF, in partnership with the California Life Sciences Association and Gladstone Institutes.
-See the campus calendar listing for more details and to register.
+UCSF held this event to stand in solidarity with members of the academic and scientific communities with a teach-in and rally on the morning of Saturday, April 22 — the same day as the March for Science in Washington and sattelite march in San Francisco.
+The teach-in featured UCSF faculty members who have pursued research that has clashed with political sentiments.
+Immediately after the teach-in, members of the Bay Area life sciences community spoke out for our shared values of diversity and inclusion in advancing scientific discovery.
+The event was co-hosted by UCSF, in partnership with the California Life Sciences Association and Gladstone Institutes.
+You can still see video from the event.

 Dealing With Science Denial and Why I Don't Call It That Anymore

-Hear from Dr. Ann Reid, executive director of the National Center for Science Education.
-(Read her March 7, 2017 article "Why NCSE is Marching for Science" in the Huffington Post.)
+This event featured Dr. Ann Reid, executive director of the National Center for Science Education.
+(Watch a video of the event and read Reid's March 7, 2017 article "Why NCSE is Marching for Science" in the Huffington Post.)

 Watch this page for more events, coming soon!